1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 3. Leverage Opportunities and Experiments

 Opportunities and Experiments are something that can be used to earn more revenue.
-These are weekly suggestions provided by Google Ad Manager based on the changes you have done recently.
-You can find out how the changes have impacted your Ad Exchange revenue, and also based on the modification in Google AdX, it will suggest other workarounds to improve the revenue.
+These are weekly suggestions provided by Google Ad Manager based on the changes you have made recently.
+You can find out how the changes have impacted your Ad Exchange revenue, and also, based on the modification in Google AdX, it will suggest other workarounds to improve the revenue.

 So, these small changes can make a huge difference in your AdX revenue.
-Last but not the least, set up Preferred deals and private auctions if you haven’t been doing it.
-Google Ad Exchange offers publishers to set up Private Marketplace deals so that they can sell their ad inventories to desired advertisers at premium CPMs.
-Not sure how to do it?
-Reach out to us here to get assistance with the PMP deals.
+Lastly, set up preferred deals and private auctions if you haven’t been doing it.
+Google Ad Exchange offers publishers to set up Private Marketplace deals to sell their ad inventories to desired advertisers at premium CPMs.

-There are plenty of adjustments in your Ad Exchange set-up that can be done and it is evident that every strategy has the ability to increase the ad revenue in some way or another.
-The whole purpose of having Google’s Ad Exchange is to make it a powerful supplement to your advertising efforts.
-So, understand your Ad Exchange metrics and brainstorm the above-mentioned strategies that could potentially bring in more ad revenue.
+Plenty of adjustments in your Ad Exchange setup can be done, and every strategy can increase the ad revenue in some way or another.
+The whole purpose of having Google’s marketplace is to make it a powerful supplement to your advertising efforts.
+So, understand your Ad Exchange metrics and brainstorm strategies to increase ad revenue.